Recommended Reading

 Making Music for the Joy of It

-I have read many books about music, practicing, and music theory.
-“Making Music For the Joy of It,” by Stephanie Judy is certainly the friendliest, and it's a book that consistantly encourages and inspires people.
+I've read many books about music, practicing and music theory.
+“Making Music For the Joy of It,” by Stephanie Judy is certainly the friendliest, and it's a book that consistently encourages and inspires people.

-Ms. Judy speaks with authority and experience, covering many subjects in depth, offering a wealth of information, touching on a bit of music theory.
-Fortunately she focuses primarily on the practical, personal, essential, everyday aspects of learning music.
-"Making Music for the Joy of It" is eas, enjoyable reading—and a welcome relief from the dry, esoteric tomes that focus exclusively on theory and musical pendantry.
+Ms. Judy speaks with authority and experience.
+She covers many subjects in depth, offers a wealth of information and touches on a bit of music theory.
+Fortunately she focuses primarily on the practical, personal, essential and everyday aspects of learning music.
+"Making Music for the Joy of It" is easy, enjoyable reading—and a welcome relief from the dry, esoteric tomes that focus exclusively on theory and musical pedantry.

-Ms. Judy discusses several important subjects— topics that most music books fail to cover at all: practicing; selecting a teacher; working with a music teacher; memorization; improvisation; playing with other musicians; rehearsing; performing; and overcoming nervousness.
-And in the first chapter she effectively dismisses the common notion that some people are tone deaf.*
+Ms. Judy discusses several important subjects, topics that most music books fail to cover at all: practicing, selecting a teacher, working with a music teacher, memorization, improvisation, playing with other musicians, rehearsing, performing and overcoming nervousness.
+In the first chapter, she effectively dismisses the common notion that some people are tone deaf.

-She offeres lots of encouragement, pep talks, and heaps of useful advice.
-Her insights and guidance should be appreciated by musicians of all levels, teachers and students alike.
+She offers lots of encouragement, pep talks, and heaps of useful advice.
+Her insights and guidance should be appreciated by musicians of all levels; teachers and students alike.

 Get this book!
 You'll be glad you did.
-One of my students said each time she reads a chapter it feels like "having tea and talk with someone who knows all about music."
+One of my students said reading each chapter feels like "having tea and with someone who knows all about music."

 Leonard expresses himself quite clearly in this book, and the concepts he conveys should prove invaluable to anyone pursuing mastery of a physical skill … and musicians -- sometimes called the small muscle athletes -- are certainly on that path.

-As you work toward mastery remember, as Leonard points out, “Mastery is not perfection, but rather a journey, and the true master must be willing to try and fail, and try again.”
+Always remember, as Leonard points out, that “mastery is not perfection, but rather a journey, and the true master must be willing to try and fail, and try again.”
 His book also underscores that the people who achieve a high level of mastery are those who can endure the "plateaus."

 Positive Discipline

 I recommend Jane Nelsen’s book Positive Discipline to any parent.
-This book's a gem!
 I'm pretty good at enlisting cooperation from kids.
 Still Nelsen's book showed me numerous ways to improve.
+Although there are countless books on parenting and discipline this book is a true gem!

 Positive Discipline is based on the principles of Adlerian psychology.
 It models an intelligent, compassionate style of dealing with people.
 Adlerian styled interactions foster cooperation, respect, self esteem, responsibility, and lead to a "path of least resistance" in relationships.
 They also help people to communicate they're likes and dislikes, establish better boundaries, build trust, and develop fuller self expression.

-Bear in mind, Ms. Nelson's book offers no quick-fix solution for all problems between parent and child.
+Bear in mind, Ms. Nelson's book does not offer quick-fix solutions for all problems between parent and child.
 It doesn't promote a magic panacea for problems between teacher and student.
 There's no such thing.

 Nor is Positive Discipline perfectly easy to apply.
 Actually, at first, positive discipline requires a good bit of thought, careful listening, and some extra time establishing agreements.
-As you may have guessed, sometimes the principles are practically impossible to apply.
-Nevertheless because the concepts prove effective so often, it's always worth a try.
-And it's well worth the effort in the long run.
+As you may have guessed, in certain circumstances the principles are practically impossible to apply.
+Nevertheless because the concepts prove effective so often, you'll surely benefit from taking an openminded look down this path.
+You'll probably find it well worth the effort in the long run.

 Central to Nelsen's book is the concept of "logical consequences."
-A powerful relational tool which capable of transforming recurring conflicts, power struggles, out-of-control tantrums, and "nightmare" interactions into a walk in the park — I've seen it happen.
+This is powerful tool capable of improving recurring relational conflicts, resolving power struggles, and minimizing out-of-control tantrums.
+Positive Discipline can turn "nightmare" interactions into "a walk in the park."
+I've seen it happen.

-If you're skeptical, I'd recommend you see for yourself and read Ms. Nelsen's first book Positive Discipline.
-(I've read two other books on the subject of positive discipline, both by Nelsen, and I think this is her finest work.
+If you're skeptical about such philosophies please read Ms. Nelsen's first book Positive Discipline.
+(I've read two other books on the subject of positive discipline, both by Nelsen, and I think her first work is her finest.
 For me, the other books were less concise and less compelling.)

-Here's an example of "logical" and "punitive" consequences:
+Here's an example that illustrates the difference between "logical" and "punitive" consequences:

 Consider an angry parent saying to a child, "You used your paints in the living room!
 But I told you to stay at the kitchen table.
 And look!!
 There's paint on the floor and coffee table!
-So I'm taking away your paints for today, no TV tonight.
-And now I have to clean up the mess you made!"
+I'm taking away your paints for the rest of the day, and no TV tonight.
+You need to learn to follow the rules.
+Now I have to clean up the mess you made!"

 There are a number of problems inherent in this kind of reaction.